BoundlessHR/jobs-api/README.md

 - You should implement the following functionality:
   - Job seekers apply to any job by creating a Job Application that will have a status of (Not Seen) by default
-  - When an Admin Users views a Job Application this will change their status to (Seen)
+  - When an Admin User views a Job Application this will change their status to (Seen)

 ### Bonus task (NOT mandatory)